Community REACH Project

 WHFS (Women’s Health & Family Services) is working in partnership with UEL (University of East London) and Barts Health NHS Trust to help raise awareness of the importance of accessing antenatal services at an early stage.

-The Community REACH Project is a new programme that will run until 30th August 2017 in the wards of Mile End, East Ham North and Forest Gate North and is funded by the NHS National Institute for Health Research.
-The findings from our outreach work will be analysed along with research from other London boroughs and incorporated into a final report by UEL, to be published in 2019.
+The Community REACH Project is a new programme, which WHFS is running in the wards of Mile End, East Ham North and Forest Gate North and is funded by the NHS National Institute for Health Research.
+The findings from our outreach work will be analysed - along with research conducted by agencies in other London boroughs - and incorporated into a final report by UEL, to be published in 2019.